subhanwardag1/Cyberlawbot/README.md

 <img src="Frontend/logo.png" alt="CyberLaw Bot logo" width="110" align="right">

 **CyberLaw Bot** is an AI-powered legal assistant for Pakistan.
-It answers questions about Pakistani criminal law — in **English and Urdu** — and backs every answer with the exact statute provisions it used, so any claim can be verified against the law itself.
+It answers questions about Pakistani Cyber laws in **English and Urdu** and backs every answer with the exact statute provisions it used, so any claim can be verified against the law itself.

-Built for the **Bano Qabil National Hackathon**.
+Built for MY FYP and **Bano Qabil National Hackathon**.

 > ⚖️ **Disclaimer:** CyberLaw Bot provides legal *information*, not legal advice.
 > Always consult a qualified lawyer for your specific situation.